Jones and Taylor spar on super reforms

 Assistant Treasurer Stephen Jones has defended the government’s plan to modestly cut tax concessions for Australia’s wealthiest superannuation accounts, saying it is a “fairer outcome”.

-Speaking at the Australian Financial Review Super and Wealth Summit this week, Jones underscored the disparity in current concessions, noting that the top 10 per cent of super accounts capture over 40 per cent of earnings concessions.
+Speaking at The Australian Financial Review Super and Wealth Summit this week, Jones underscored the disparity in current concessions, saying that the top 10 per cent of super accounts capture over 40 per cent of earnings concessions.

-He pointed to recent ATO data showing 42 self-managed super funds (SMSFs) with assets exceeding $100 million, asserting that taxpayer support for these mega accounts strains fairness in the super system.
+He pointed to recent ATO data showing 42 self-managed super funds (SMSFs) with assets exceeding $100 million, saying that taxpayer support for these mega accounts strains fairness in the super system.

-"No one is decrying that success,” Jones stated, “but you’ll have a hard time convincing me that these accounts need their current level of taxpayer support.”
+“No one is decrying that success,” Jones said.
+“But you’ll have a hard time convincing me that these accounts need their current level of taxpayer support.”

 He emphasised the government’s intent to align super tax benefits with society’s expectations of equity.